ianhampton/Tealium-WordPress-Plugin/tealium/readme.txt

 = 2.1.6 =
 * Switch from 'Data Sources' to 'Variables' to align with TiQ.
+* Update the order that notes and aliases appear in bulk export.

 = 2.1.5 =
 * Fix bug where Tealium tag was served on admin pages in more recent versions of WP.